 Suzhou jade carvings

-Suzhou has had jade carvings since the Tang and Dai Dynasties, and was famous throughout the country until the Ming Dynasty.
-Suzhou jade carvings are mainly small pieces, most of which are vases, characters, flowers and animals.
-The archaic vase is civil and spectacular; lady characters are graceful and coquettish, restrained and plump; flowers and birds use colors skillfully, the red-mouthed green parrot is ideally matched.
+Suzhou has had jade carvings since the Tang and Dai Dynasties and was famous throughout the country until the Ming Dynasty.
+Suzhou carvings are mainly small pieces, most of which are vases, characters, flowers, and animals.
 Finished works effectively use hollowed-out works, resulting in exquisitely carved products that are facile and graceful.
-Suzhou jade carvings make use of their traditional decorative workmanship.
-The staple jades are emerald, white jade, kallaite, lapis lazuli, coral, jasper, topaz, agate, ross quartz, kopje, amethyst, crystal and others.
-These may be lined into no less than 20 categories.
+The pieces make use of their traditional decorative workmanship, and the staple jades are emerald, white jade, kallaite, lapis lazuli, coral, jasper, topaz, agate, ross quartz, kopje, amethyst, and crystal, among others.

 Shanghai jade carvings

-The Shanghai jade carvings are usually one of four forms: vases, characters, flowers or beasts.
+Shanghai jade carvings are usually one of 4 forms: vases, characters, flowers, or beasts.
 Of these, the vase is the most advanced and well-known.
 The molding is elegant and the emblazonry is delicate and full of bronze, which is unique in the jade carving industry.
-A variety of vases, stoves, tripods, wine containers, cups, cases, lamps are also made.
-Molded pieces include: three-legged stove, four-legged stove, crane stove, phoenix stove, eagle stove and so on.
-There are also twin chickens, cows, elephants and sheep, and various kinds of chain vases.
+A variety of vases, stoves, tripods, wine containers, cups, cases, and lamps are also made.
+Popular molded pieces include three-legged stoves, four-legged stoves, crane stoves, phoenix stoves, eagle stoves, and so on.
+There are also twin chickens, cows, elephants, and sheep, and various kinds of chain vases.

-Shanghai jade carvers are the most skilled and use every bit of the jade’s natural shape, color and luster to design and carve based on the original material.
-This creates superb craftsmanship, which is full of sentiment.
-Liu Jisong, the technologist at the Shanghai Jade Carving factory, is known as "The Most Talented Jade Carver in the South."
-His piece, “Hundreds Emerald Buddha” was carved into 90 different buddhas with various moldings and appearances on a vase 7.5 inches in length and 8 inches in diameter.
+Shanghai jade carvers are the most skilled and use every bit of the jade’s natural shape, color, and luster to design and carve based on the original material.
+This creates superb craftsmanship full of sentiment.
+Liu Jisong, a technologist at the Shanghai Jade Carving factory, is known as "The Most Talented Jade Carver in the South."
+His piece, “Hundreds Emerald Buddha,” is comprised of 90 different Buddhas with various moldings and appears on a vase 7.5 inches in length and 8 inches in diameter.
 The piece received great interest from visitors during the tour, “Shanghai Handicraft Article Exhibition.”

 Northeast carnelian carvings

-Originally carved by the carnelian of Heilongjiang from raw or unprocessed materials, most of the art pieces are of women, animals, flowers, and thuribles with omni-form figures.
-Carnelian is a mineral grown out of high temperature and high pressure.
-It has many dazzlingly brilliant colors, such as ash, reddish-brown, greenish-blue and so on.
+Originally carved by the carnelian of Heilongjiang from raw and unprocessed materials, most of the art pieces are of women, animals, flowers, and thuribles with omni-form figures.
+Carnelian is a mineral made through applying temperatures and high pressures.
+It has many dazzlingly brilliant colors such as ash, reddish-brown, greenish-blue, and so on.
 Rare is the carnelian with water at its core, so the carved handiwork is especially expensive.
-Some were carved into several layers of ivory, and the layers inside were carved into a carnelian ball that can be rolled and that fully reveals the exquisite craftsmanship.
+Some have been carved into several layers of ivory, and the layers inside were carved into a carnelian ball that can be rolled and fully reveal the exquisite craftsmanship.

 Shoushan stone carvings

 Shoushan stone sculptures are a miracle in current carving technology for their excellent texture, beautiful color, fantastic grain, elaborate sculpturing, various types, and profound cultural deposits.
-People should feel the beauty of the harmony between nature and man-made creations, as well as the respectable quality of the stone, which enlightens people even though it cannot speak.
+Exhibitors can easily feel the beauty of the harmony between nature and man-made creations, as well as the respectable quality of the stone, which enlightens people even though it cannot speak.

 Qingshan stone carvings

-Qingshan stone carvings refer to traditional Chinese craftwork carved from the Qingshan stone found in Qingtian County in Zhejiang Province, known as the “hometown of Chinese stone carvings.”
+Qingshan stone carvings refer to traditional Chinese craftwork carved from Qingshan stone found in Qingtian County in the Zhejiang Province, known as the “hometown of Chinese stone carvings.”
 Qingtian stone carvings are widely loved and collected for their elegant molding and exquisite skills.
-These carvings are thus honored as “embroidery in stones.”
+These carvings are also known as “embroidery in stones.”

 Changhua heliotrope carvings

 Changhua heliotrope is a precious stone found only in China.
-It is bright red, glittering and translucent, and is honored as a “National Treasure” on a par with jewels and emeralds.
-It is named the Changhua heliotrope because it is native to the Yuyan Mountain, at the end of the Zhexi Grand Canyon in Lin’an in Zhejiang Province, originally Changhua County before it merged into the city of Lin’an with two other counties.
+It is bright red, glittery, and translucent, and is honored as a national treasure on a par with jewels and emeralds.
+It is named the Changhua heliotrope because it is native to Yuyan Mountain at the end of the Zhexi Grand Canyon in Lin’an in the Zhejiang Province, originally Changhua County before it merged into the city of Lin’an with 2 other counties.

 Liuyang chrysanthemum stone carvings

 Wood carvings are very common in China.
-They are widely distributed in Zhejiang, Fujian, Jiangsu, Guangdong, Hubei, and Shandong.
-Famous wood carvings are Dongyang wood carvings, Chaozhou wood carvings and boxwood carvings.
+They are especially widely distributed in Zhejiang, Fujian, Jiangsu, Guangdong, Hubei, and Shandong.
+Famous wood carvings are Dongyang wood carvings, Chaozhou wood carvings, and boxwood carvings.

 Dongyang wood carvings

-Dongyang wood carvings are named after Dongyang in Zhejiang Province, and are listed as the three carvings in Zhejiang together with Qingtian stone carvings and boxwood carvings.
+Dongyang wood carvings are named after Dongyang in the Zhejiang Province, and are listed as the 3 principle carvings in Zhejiang together with Qingtian stone carvings and boxwood carvings.
 The people in Dongyang are said to have begun wood sculpturing as early as over 1,000 years ago.
 They handed down the craftsmanship through their families, creating a great number of brilliant craftworks as well as great craftsmen.
-Dongyang has become the famous “hometown of carving.”
+Dongyang has become the famous “hometown of carvings.”